joshman91/sam_api/sam/index.md

 ---
 ####Updated on October 30, 2015
 The SAM team is happy to introduce v4 of the standard API and some updates to the v2 of the Search API.
+The updated field references for v4 can be found [here](fields4.html).
 We are also announcing that support for v1 and v2 will cease as of this release.
 We will continue to support only the latest 2 current versions of the API (v3 and V4).
 That being said, v1 and v2 will still be available for use, but we cannot provide resources for ongoing support as we would like to enhance the system for everyone's availablilty and not dwell on outdated versions.
 If there are any questions or issues, please visit the [Support and Feedback](https://github.com/GSA/GSA-APIs/issues) to open a ticket.

 ####Updated on June 26, 2015
 The SAM API has a release of v3 of the standard API and release of v2 of the [search](search.html) API.
 The updated field references can be found [here](fields3.html).
 Another new page which contains a better overview of the changes can be found in our [Versioning](versioning.html) document.